-Cross connections that contaminate drinking water distribution lines are a major concern.
-A cross-connection is formed at any point where a drinking water line connects to equipment, or plumbing systems containing chemicals, or to water sources of questionable quality.
-Cross-connection contamination can occur when the pressure in the equipment or system is greater than the pressure inside the drinking water line (back pressure).
+Cross-connections in a water distribution system are a major concern.
+A cross-connection is formed at any point where a drinking water line connects to equipment or a plumbing system containing chemicals, or to water sources of questionable quality (wells).
+Cross-connection contamination can occur when the pressure in equipment or a system is greater than the pressure inside the drinking water line (back pressure).
 Contamination can also occur when the pressure in the drinking water line drops due to fairly routine occurrences (main breaks, heavy water demand) causing contaminants to be sucked out from the equipment and into the drinking water line (backsiphonage).